open-policy-agent/contrib/pam_authz/README.md

 Enter `ramesh` and `suresh` in the prompts that follow to get access.

-This behavior can be modified by changing the policies in the directoy mentioned above.
+This behavior can be modified by changing the policies in the directory mentioned above.

 #### Modify OpenSSH